feridHelali/PayrollCalculator/design_docs/spec-for-handle-add_update_salaryTable.md

 - The `SalaryTableForm` component is used to create or update a salary table entry.
 It initializes necessary state variables and manages form inputs and selections.
 - The `SalaryTableInput` component generates a table based on the provided headers (degrees and ages of work) and categories, allowing users to input salaries corresponding to each category, degree, and age of work combination.

-This setup should fit your requirement of generating salary table headers and rows based on degrees and ages of work for inputting salaries.
-Adjustments can be made based on additional requirements or specific UI/UX preferences.

 ## Implementing SalaryTableSheet
 To implement the SalaryTableSheet component and integrate it with the rest of your application, you will need to create a matrix-like structure where salaries can be input based on degrees as headers and categories as rows.
 Additionally, a save button will be required to update the whole SalaryTable, including the matrix values.